liutikas/kotlinx-benchmark/README.md

 ## Using in Your Projects

-The `kotlinx-benchmark` library is designed to work with Kotlin/JVM, Kotlin/JS, and Kotlin/Native targets.
+The `kotlinx-benchmark` library is designed to work with Kotlin/JVM, Kotlin/JS, Kotlin/Native, and Kotlin/WASM (experimental) targets.
 To get started, ensure you're using Kotlin 1.8.20 or newer and Gradle 8.0 or newer.

 ### Gradle Setup

 <details open>
 <summary>Kotlin DSL</summary>

-1.  **Adding Dependency**: Add the `kotlinx-benchmark-runtime` dependency in your `build.gradle.kts` file.
+1.  **Applying Plugin**: Apply the benchmark plugin.

     ```kotlin
+    plugins {
+        id("org.jetbrains.kotlinx.benchmark") version "0.4.8"
+    }
+    ```

+2.  **Adding Dependency**: Next, add the `kotlinx-benchmark-runtime` dependency to the common source set in your `build.gradle.kts` file.

+    ```kotlin
+    kotlin {
+        sourceSets {
+            commonMain {
                 dependencies {
                     implementation("org.jetbrains.kotlinx:kotlinx-benchmark-runtime:0.4.8")
                 }
-    ```

-2.  **Applying Benchmark Plugin**: Next, apply the benchmark plugin.

-    ```kotlin
-    plugins {
-        id("org.jetbrains.kotlinx.benchmark") version "0.4.8"
+            }
+        }
     }
     ```